 Windows are definately not a do-it-yourself project.
 Homeowners can easily make mistakes as follows:

 - shimming and leveling them.
 A window has to be level in 3 dimensions.
 A large window often needs an additional screw in the middle of each side (despite what the manufacturer says), and it must be shimmed prior to screwing.
-Otherwise the sashes will be drafty and wobbly
+Otherwise the sashes will be drafty and wobbly, or won't close properly.

 - Properly insulating around the windows